 Generally speaking, fewer people choose to exfoliate then cleanse, although there are benefits to reversing these skincare steps.
 The action of sloughing away dead skin cells, excess oil, and other impurities can take care of cleansing simultaneously.
 When approached in this way, mechanical exfoliation is the better choice.
 By using specific “tools” to remove the top layer of the skin, it promotes a smoother texture and a brighter appearance.

 Use a damp washcloth or exfoliating brush to gently wipe the face by using small, circular motions.
 This will stimulate the skin as you brush away the top layer of the skin.
+Physical exfoliator tools like a cleansing brush should be used very gently on the facial skin.
 Keep in mind, though, not all cleansers are made to exfoliate the skin and vice-versa.
 Be careful about the type of tool you use since some are more abrasive than others and can irritate or tear the skin.

 Alternating Skincare Steps

-A final option for those determining whether to exfoliate before or after cleansing is to use both mechanical and chemical exfoliation.
+The last option for those who haven’t made up their mind is to try mechanical and chemical exfoliation, which are the two major types of exfoliation.
 After you’ve wiped away your makeup, the next step is mechanical exfoliation.
 Slough away the surface layer of the skin with your exfoliant tool of choice.
 Next use a gentle cleanser to nourish the skin and give your face a smooth foundation to follow up with a chemical exfoliant.

 Chemical exfoliation relies on chemicals or enzymes to dissolve or break down clogged pores.
 It offers a more intensive way to tackle the stubborn impurities that cause the skin to have breakouts, appear dull, or lose its supple quality.
 One of the many benefits of the ExfoliKate® Intensive Exfoliating Treatment is that it has ingredients that work both as a “chemical” and “physical” agent.
 Essentially, it takes care of both types of exfoliation in one.